 Fig. 5.
-Cross-database experiment results (F1) of semi-supervised AU recognition.
+Cross-database experimental results (F1) of semi-supervised AU recognition.

 Comparison to Fully Supervised Methods

-We compare the proposed weakly supervised method to four supervised methods that require fully AU-label data.
+We compare the proposed weakly supervised method to four supervised methods that require fully AU-labeled data.
 The comparisons are shown in Table VII.
 The results of HRBM are from [40].
 Since the experimental conditions of these methods are different from ours, these comparisons are only for reference.
-It's expected that the performances of the proposed method are worse than that of these fully supervised methods, since we train multiple label classifier without any AU annotations while these four methods used all supervisory information.
-However, it's surprising that the proposed method achieves comparable performances, or even better performance compared to HRBM on the CK+ database.
-These demonstrate the effectiveness of the proposed AU recognition method that leverages domain knowledge and the assistance of the auxiliary face synthesis task.
-Note that due to the database biases, fully supervisory information from ground truth label may limit the generalization ability of algorithm to some extent, such as the performances of SVM in cross-database experiments are poor.
-We use the domain knowledge that is independent on databases, thus achieve better generalization performances.
+It's expected that the proposed method will perform more poorly than fully supervised methods, since it trains multiple label classifiers without any AU annotations, while these four methods use supervisory information.
+Surprisingly, the proposed method performs comparably.
+It even achieves superior performance over HRBM on the CK+ database.
+These results demonstrate the effectiveness of the proposed AU recognition method.
+Note that due to database biases, fully supervised information from ground truth labels may limit the generalization ability of algorithms to some extent; for example, SVM performs poorly in cross-database experiments.
+Our method is better able to generalize, as it uses domain knowledge that is independent from the databases.

 TABLE VII

-COMPARISON TO THE STATE-OF-THE-ART FULLY SUPERVISED METHODS
+COMPARISON OF F1 SCORES TO STATE-OF-THE-ART FULLY SUPERVISED METHODS